isaac-fs/DeWAFF/README.md

     ./DeWAFF -v /path/to/video/file -b 3
 ```
 Take into consideration that videos take a long time to benchmark as each frame has to be processed

-## Documentation
-The documentation for this project is hosted at https://isaac-fs.github.io/DeWAFF/